spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="Where is the generated code?")%>The generated classes for your component can be found in the `Assets/Generated/Source/improbable/` directory of your Unity project.
 Feel free to have a look if you want to see what happens behind the Scenes when you use a component.
 Note that you don’t need to understand the generated code in order to follow this tutorial.
 <%(/Expandable)%>

-### Entity templates

-Health pickups are a new type of entity, and we must next define which components should be instantiated each time a new 'health pickup' entity is created.
+### Define a new SpatialOS entity

+Now that we've defined and generated the `HealthPickup` component and its properties, let's deifine the `HealthPickup` entity we're going to attach that component to.

-As is typical for SpatialOS GDK projects, the FPS Starter Project contains a C# file that declares a function for each type of entity.
-This function defines what components are used to construct an entity.
-The object it returns is an [Entity Template]({{urlRoot}}/content/entity-templates).
-Extending an existing entity type is as easy as adding additional components while the entity type is being constructed.
+All SpatialOS GDK projects contain a C# file that, once for each type of entity in the project, declares a function that defines which components should be instantiated when a new type of that entity is added to a [SpatialOS World]({{urlRoot}}/content/glossary#spatialos-world).
+The object that these functions return is an [entity template]({{urlRoot}}/content/entity-templates).

-You can find this file in your Unity project: `Assets/Fps/Scripts/Config/FpsEntityTemplates.cs`.

-To define an entirely new entity type we will need to add a new function within the `FpsEntityTemplates` class:
+`HealthPickup` is a new type of entity, so we must create a new entity template.
+To do this, we'll need to add a new function within the `FpsEntityTemplates` class:

+1. In your Unity Editor, locate `Assets/Fps/Scripts/Config/FpsEntityTemplates.cs` and open it in your code editor.
+1. Ensure your code can reference the `Pickups` namespace by adding `using Pickups;` to the top of the file.
+1. Define `HealthPickup`, an entirely new type of entity, by adding this new function within the `FpsEntityTemplates` class:
 ```csharp
 public static EntityTemplate HealthPickup(Vector3f position, uint healthValue)
 {